hpesoj/gsl-pointers/README.md

 ### <a name="intent"></a> Documentation of intent

-If type-safety is not a compelling enough reason to provide strongly typed replacements for `T*` in all situations, consider that the guidelines still recommend the use of `T*` as a "single object" for two _conceptually distinct_ purposes.
+If type-safety is not a compelling enough reason to provide strongly typed alternatives for `T*` in all situations, consider that the guidelines still recommend the use of `T*` as a "single object" for two _conceptually distinct_ purposes.
 Moreover, the semantics of `T*` are not a good fit for either purpose; in fact, the ideal semantics for the two purposes are diametrically opposed.
 Thus, there is no way to provide a single high-level type to perform both functions.

 #### <a name="optrefparam"></a> "Optional reference" parameters